pomerium/documentation/content/docs/get-started/fundamentals/core/jwt-verification.md

 - **Signing Key** is a global-level setting.
 Any time a user sends a request to an upstream service, Pomerium will look for a signing key.
 - **Pass Identity Headers** is a route-level setting.
 It tells Pomerium to send the signed header to a certain route.

-In this way, global and route level settings allow you to fine tune your configuration to suit a service’s use case.
+In this way, global and route level settings allow you to fine tune your configuration to suit a service's use case.

 :::